reactpatterns/reactpatterns/README.md

 # React Patterns

+Please star this project to keep tracking and be easy to find the project again later!

 * [Async initialization in componentDidMount()](pages/Async-initialization-in-componentDidMount.md "Async initialization in componentDidMount()")

 * [Functional setState (Pass a function to setState)](pages/Functional-setState-(Pass-a-function-to-setState).md "Functional setState (Pass a function to setState)")